Plumbing pipes in Residential homes built before the 1950's were commonly made of lead, a

 reduce.
 You can see examples on Home Depots website.

-temperature at the shower head is at a lower temperature.
-You can see examples on Home Depots
+shower head is at a lower temperature.
+You can see examples on Home Depots website or you can

 You can purchase a thermostatic mixing valve for an individual fixture such as a shower or sink or you